Stories from the Beauty Parlor

 Episode 2: Georgia – drag shows, create beauty, protest, repeat

-We meet Not-So-Virgin-Mari, one of Tbilisi’s drag artists, resisting the country’s escalating homophobia.
-In their classy, high-demand tattoo parlor, we talk to Pito Seturi, internationally known Georgian Artist, who reflects over Russia’s interference in their democratic elections that gave power to the Georgian Dream Party.
-As Tbilisi enters 115+ days of continuous protest of the far-right, Kremlin-backed, “Georgian Nightmare,” through art, activism and a lot of mocking, we get a poignant lesson in Georgian’s Soviet history, the authoritarian playbook, and how queer-led community organizing fights for power with beauty.
+In this episode the team travels to Georgia, weaving local creatives’ narratives with the complex history of the country.
+We first meet Not-So-Virgin-Mari, one of Tbilisi’s drag artists, resisting the country’s escalating homophobia.
+In their classy, high-demand tattoo parlor, we then talk to Pito Seturi, an internationally known Georgian artist, who reflects on Russia’s interference in their democratic elections that gave power to the conservative Georgian Dream Party.
+As Tbilisi enters 115+ days of continuous protesting via art, activism, and a lot of mocking, we get a poignant picture of Georgia’s Soviet history, the authoritarian playbook, and how queer-led community organizing fights for power through beauty.

-Episode 1: Kosovo wedding rituals and nail therapy in Europe’s youngest country
+Episode 1: Kosovo – wedding rituals and nail therapy in Europe’s youngest country

 Introducing the Transatlantic Feminist Podcast